Challenges in the Life of Lane Kiffin in a Detailed Timeline

 In June 2010, the NCAA retroactively declared Reggie Bush ineligible for the entire 2005 season, and forced USC to vacate all of its 2005 wins.

-On November 15, 2010, an arbitrator ruled that Al Davis did have cause to fire Lane Kiffin, settling the grievance Kiffin filed against the Raiders.
+On November 15, 2010, an arbitrator ruled that Al Davis did indeed have cause to fire Lane Kiffin in 2008.

-In 2010, during Lane Kiffin's first season at USC, the Trojans finished with an 8–5 record.
-However, they were ineligible for post-season play due to NCAA sanctions.
-Several players transferred due to an NCAA exception, and USC played with a reduced number of scholarship players.
+In 2010, Lane Kiffin's first season at USC, the Trojans finished with an 8–5 record but were ineligible for post-season play due to NCAA sanctions.
+Several players transferred due to an NCAA exception, and USC played with only 71 scholarship players.

-On May 26, 2011, the NCAA's Appeals Committee upheld sanctions against USC, preventing the football team from participating in the Pac-12 Football Championship Game and any bowl game during the 2011-12 season.
+On May 26, 2011, the NCAA's Appeals Committee upheld the sanctions against USC, preventing the football team from participating in the Pac-12 Football Championship Game or a bowl game during the 2011–12 season.

-In 2012, Lane Kiffin resigned from the USA Today Coaches' Poll amidst controversy over his preseason selection of USC as No. 1.
-The Trojans finished the season with a 7–6 record and were unranked after starting the season ranked #1.
+In 2012, Kiffin became a voting member of the USA Today Coaches' Poll but resigned after one vote due to controversy over his preseason selection of USC as No. 1.
+The Trojans finished the season unranked after starting as the top team.

 September 28, 2013: Kiffin Fired as USC Head Coach

-On September 28, 2013, Lane Kiffin was fired as the head coach of USC after a 62–41 loss to Arizona State.
+On September 28, 2013, Lane Kiffin was fired as USC's head coach after a 62–41 loss to Arizona State.
 He was dismissed by Athletics Director Pat Haden at Los Angeles International Airport.
-Assistant coach Ed Orgeron took over as interim head coach.
+Ed Orgeron took over as interim coach.

-In July 2021, litigation from former coach Todd McNair to fight his defamation was settled through mediation, though the wins remained vacated.
+In July 2021, the defamation suit from former coach Todd McNair was settled through mediation.
+However, the vacated wins from 2005 remained.